 Even from the moment I started thinking of starting a family, I never could have imagined the amount of energy I would spend thinking about my children’s education.

 What school should we send them to?
 Are extracurricular activities important?
-What is most important thing for them to learn at this point in life?
-The list goes on and on.
+What is most important thing for them to learn at this point in life? and the list goes on and on.

-Whether you work for a company or run one yourself, then you know that like moms and dads around the world, companies and organizations sit around the planning table and labor over similar questions.
+Whether you work for a company or run one yourself, you know that like moms and dads around the world, companies and organizations sit around the planning table and ask themselves similar questions.
 How should we train our employees?
 What are the proper tools to give them?
 How can we prepare them for the next challenge?

 I’ve spent many years working with companies’ Learning and Development organizations.
 Obviously, I’ve been investing in my own kids’ education at the same time.
 As a result, I’ve realized that corporate learning is using a lot of the progressive education methods and approaches.
 Unfortunately, they’re using these approaches much more than I see in my kids’ schooling system.